moraes/tipfy/README.txt

           return Response('Hello, World!')

-...but offers a lot of features (own authentication, sessions, internationalization etc) and other goodies that webapp misses.
+...but offers a lot of features (own authentication, sessions, i18n etc) and other goodies that webapp misses.
 Everything in a modular, lightweight way, tuned for App Engine.
 You use only what you need, when you need.

-Visit the documentation to learn more about it:
+Read the documentation to learn more about it:

   http://www.tipfy.org/docs